siraat-ai-academy/ironwall-az500-labs/🌌README-ironwall-characters-intro.md

 ---

 With devotion, vision, and an open terminal,

+✍️ Created & Curated by
-✍️ **Muhammad Naveed Ishaque**
+**Muhammad Naveed Ishaque**
-Content Creator • AI Writer • Narrative Simplifier
+Content Creator | AI Writer | Narrative Simplifier
-With the inner voice of **eks2** — the whisper behind the work.
+_With the inner voice of eks2 — the whisper behind the work._

 **Siraat AI Academy**
-*“The Straight Path — Empowering minds with clarity, illuminating paths with purpose.”*
+_“The Straight Path — Empowering minds with clarity, illuminating paths with purpose.”_